JereKuusela/valheim-expand_world/README.md

 The file `expand_vegetations.yaml` sets the generated objects.
 This is a server side feature, clients don't have access to this data.

 Changes only apply to unexplored areas.
 Upgrade World mod can be used to reset areas.

+Note: Missing vegetation are automatically added to the file.
+To disable, set `enabled` to `false` instead of removing anything.

 - prefab: Identifier of the object or name of blueprint file.
 - enabled (default: `false`): Quick way to disable this entry.